Philadelphia College of Osteopathic Medicine

 American medical school in Pennsylvania and Georgia, U.S.

 Philadelphia College of Osteopathic Medicine (PCOM) is a private medical school with its main campus in Philadelphia, Pennsylvania, and additional locations in Suwanee, Georgia (PCOM Georgia) and Moultrie, Georgia (PCOM South Georgia).

 Founded in 1899, PCOM is one of the nation's oldest medical schools.
 PCOM also operates several healthcare centers in Philadelphia and an osteopathic care clinic in Suwanee, Georgia.
 Additionally, PCOM sponsors residency training programs, which train newly graduated physicians.
 The Center for Chronic Disorders of Aging, which aims to improve quality of life for elderly individuals, is located on the Philadelphia campus.

 History

+On January 27, 1899, the school was incorporated in New Jersey as the Philadelphia College and Infirmary of Osteopathy (PCIO).
+In its articles of incorporation, the school said it would develop osteopathy by natural sciences and sell necessary osteopathic appliances and instruments.
+Its founders were Dr. O.J.
+Snyder and Dr. Mason W. Pressley, and its initial shareholders were Dr. Pressley, James A. Riley, and George T. Bergen.
+Dr. Snyder was its first president, and dr. Pressley was its first secretary and treasurer.
+The school's original location was in the Witherspoon Building in Philadelphia.
+In Summer 1899, PCIO established a branch office in Atlantic City, New Jersey.
+By 1900, there were seven male instructors and several assistant instructors, some of whom were women.
+In 1901, the school made arrangements with the Philadelphia School of Anatomy to use its facilities.
+After a student passed four terms of five months each over a period of two years, the student graduated and was awarded the degree of Doctor of Osteopathy.
+Alternatively, a student could enroll in a three-year joint course with Philadelphia School of Anatomy and earn both a Doctor of Osteopathy and a special diploma from the Philadelphia School of Anatomy.
+Tuition for the two-year course of study cost Tuition cost $350, while tuition for the three-year course of study cost $500.

-PCOM was established on January 24, 1899, as the Philadelphia College and Infirmary of Osteopathy (PCIO).
-It was the third osteopathic medical school to open in the United States.
-In September 1899, the first PCIO degree was awarded, and in February 1900, the first PCIO "class," comprising one woman and one MD, graduated.
+PCIO was the third osteopathic medical school to open in the United States.
+In September 1899, the first PCIO degree was awarded, and in February 1900, the first PCIO "class", comprising one woman and one MD, graduated.
 In May 1921, PCIO was renamed to Philadelphia College of Osteopathy (PCO).
 In 1967, the school adopted its present-day name, becoming the Philadelphia College of Osteopathic Medicine (PCOM).